-A: Vanguard eCare visits are telemedicine doctor appointments that are conducted through video technology for our patients.
-They are scheduled seven days a week, from 8 a.m. to 8 p.m.
+A: Vanguard eCare visits are secure virtual telehealth visits with a Vanguard doctor conducted through video for our patients.
+They are scheduled seven days a week, from 8 a.m. to 8 p.m., including holidays.
 You will be seen by a Vanguard provider, much like your office visits.
 Instead of coming into the office for your appointment, you stay home and use your smartphone, laptop, or other personal device with a camera to see and talk to your physician/provider.

 Q: What should I expect from a Video Chat visit?

-A: During your Video Chat visit, you will use your personal device camera and audio.
+A: During your video visit, you will use your personal device camera and audio.
 You will be able to see and talk to your physician/provider, and they can see and hear you.

 There is no registration desk to check in for your appointment.
-Your physician/provider’s office will contact you prior to your appointment to explain the process, telling you when to expect the invitation link.
+A Vanguard staff member will contact you prior to your appointment to explain the process, telling you when to expect the invitation link.

-Invites are sent by text message or email.
-To join:
+Invites are sent by text message or email to join the visit.

 Q: Will I be charged for this visit?

 A: You can expect to pay for a telemedicine visit in the same way you would for any visit that brings you to our offices.
 Vanguard will follow the billing guidelines of each patient’s insurance company.
 Check with your insurance plan regarding copay questions.

 A: The video platform is HIPAA compliant and secure, meaning that your conversation is private and cannot be breached or seen by third parties.
 All your personal information and data is encrypted and protected, so you can feel confident that your personal health information is confidential.